Successful completion of the internship requries:

-The Nevada Psychology Internship Consortium (NV-PIC) requires that interns demonstrate minimum levels of achievement across all training elements, as outlined in the NV-PIC Training Competencies.
+Supervisor evaluations: The Nevada Psychology Internship Consortium (NV-PIC) requires that interns demonstrate minimum levels of achievement across all training elements, as outlined in the NV-PIC Training Competencies.
 Interns are expected to achieve an intermediate to advanced level of skill on each element and competency by the conclusion of the internship year.
 Interns are formally evaluated by their primary supervisor 3-months into the internship year (approximately November), 7-months into internship (approximately March), and at the conclusion of internship year (approximately July).
 Evaluations are conducted using a standard rating form, which includes comment spaces where supervisors include specific written feedback regarding the interns’ performance and progress.
 The evaluation form includes information about the interns’ performance regarding all of NV-PIC’s expected training competencies.
 Supervisors review these evaluations with the interns at each time interval and provide an opportunity for discussion if the intern has questions or concerns about the feedback.

 - 1=Needing Improvement

-Feedback to the intern’s home doctoral program is provided at or near the mid-point and the culmination of the internship year.
-If successful completion of the program comes into question at any point during the internship year, or if an intern enters into the formal review step of the Due Process procedures due to a grievance by a supervisor or an inadequate rating on an evaluation, the home doctoral program also will be contacted within 30 days.
-This contact is intended to ensure that the home doctoral program, which also has a vested interest in the intern’s progress, is kept engaged in order to support an intern who may be having difficulties during the internship year.
-The home doctoral program is notified of any further action that may be taken by NV-PIC as a result of the Due Process procedures, up to and including termination from the program.
+Feedback to the intern’s home doctoral program is provided at or near the mid-point and at the culmination of the internship year.
+If successful completion of the program comes into question at any point during the internship year, or if an intern enters into the formal review step of the Due Process procedures due to a grievance by a supervisor or an inadequate rating on an evaluation, the home doctoral program will be contacted within 30 days.
+This contact is intended to ensure that the home doctoral program, which also has a vested interest in the intern’s progress, is kept engaged to support an intern who may be having difficulties during the internship year.
+The home doctoral program is notified of any further action that may be taken by NV-PIC secondary to the Due Process procedures, up to and including termination from the program.